ply-ct/ply/docs/topics/postman.md

 ---
 ## Postman
 Ply can import [Postman](https://www.postman.com/) collections into request YAML files.
-In fact, the [ply-demo](https://github.com/ply-ct/ply-demo) repository contains the Postman Echo collection, which you can import like this:
+In fact, the [ply-demo](https://github.com/ply-ct/ply-demo) repository already contains the Postman Echo collection, which you can import like this:
 ```
 ply --import=postman "test/postman/Postman Echo.postman_collection.json"
 ```